atwalnimrat/process-visualizer/README.md

 * Frameless, always on top, transparent window interface for unobtrusive visualization
 * Real-time process monitoring with fun bubbles
 * Real-time CPU usage, CPU temperature and memory usage graphs
+* System notifications for high CPU usage or temperature, and memory usage with anti-spam alerts
 * Lightweight and minimal UI
 * Can be set to auto-start on login in Fedora GNOME